Key takeaways

 This directive is still in draft phase and will likely be refined over the course of the next year.
 Its probable impact includes improving accessibility, improving customer protection requirements, improving open banking accessibility and adoption, increasing transparency in cross-border payments and increasing market competition.

-The directive is expected to be enforced in 2026, but there are steps that bank and non-bank PSPs can take now to prepare.1
+We do not expect enforcement of PSD3/PSR before 2027, but there are steps that bank and non-bank PSPs can take now to prepare.1

 • Stay informed of changes as additional drafts of the directive are released